quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-07-01-home-vs-lab-battle-royale.md

 1. RequestATest - This was the most difficult of the three, but it was still very easy.
 It was a ten minute drive to the lab, a five minute wait, and a couple minutes to actually draw the blood.
 2. EverlyWell - This was probably the easiest.
 The website where you activate the kit has great videos for how to do the test.
 I poked my finger and dropped some blood onto a little strip.
 Once the blood was dry, I stuck it back in the shipping bag and sent it back.
 3. LetsGetChecked - The website was great for LetsGetChecked as well.
 There were lots of video tutorials as well.
 After poking my finger, I had drain my finger into a little tube.
-This took a bit of time because it was a felt like a lot of blood.
+This took a bit of time because it felt like a lot of blood.
 After I got the blood in the tube, I put it in the shipping box and took it to UPS.

 ## The Wait